Emergence of Symbols in Neural Networks for Semantic Understanding and Communication

 \textbf{Emerged symbols in SEA-net resemble the semantic structure of natural language}

-It is interesting to compare the self-organized symbol system that emerged in SEA-net with human natural language to examine if there is a common mechanism underlying the emergence of symbols.
-To this end, we first visualize the similarity matrix among the world vector of category names (e.g., ``boy'', ``bee'', etc.), according to the order of categories obtained by clustering analyses based on symbols generated in SEA-net (Fig. 2a).
-Clustering results in this matrix similar to Fig. 2A would imply shared semantic information contained in the symbols generated by SEA-net and natural language.
-Fig. 4a shows the result.
-We can see a number of clusters similar to Fig. 2a.
-Notable overlapping clusters between the symbols generated in SEA-net vs.~category names in natural language include people (woman, man, girl, boy, baby), animals (bear, elephant, cattle, etc.), transportation means (bicycle, streetcar, train, bus, motorcycle, etc.), landscape (mountain, sea) (marked by red squares in Fig. 4a).
-To quantify the similarity between the semantic structures of these two symbol systems, we calculated the correlation coefficient between the dendrogram of SEA-net generated symbols and the cosine distance matrix of category-name word vectors (43) in natural language.
-The result is 0.341, which is significantly above the chance level (see Fig.4c).
-Overall, these results indicate a similar semantic structure obtained by SEA-net and natural language, suggesting a possible general mechanism through which meanings can be distilled into symbols.
+Comparing the self-organized SEA-net symbol system with natural human language may help identify common mechanisms underlying the emergence of symbols.
+To this end, we first visualized the similarity matrix among the word vectors of category names (e.g., “boy”, “bee”) according to the order of categories obtained by clustering analyses of SEA-net-generated symbols (Fig. 2a).
+If clustering in this similarity matrix similar to Fig. 2a, it would imply shared semantic information contained in the symbols generated by SEA-net and natural language.
+Fig. 4a shows the result for the word vectors.
+We can see several clusters similar to Fig. 2a.
+Notably, overlapping clusters between the SEA-net-generated symbols and natural language category names included people (e.g., woman, man, girl, boy, baby), animals (e.g., bear, elephant, and cattle), transportation (e.g., bicycle, streetcar, train, bus, and motorcycle), and landscapes (e.g., mountain and sea) (red squares in Fig. 4a).
+To quantify the similarity between the semantic structures of the two symbol systems, we calculated the correlation coefficients between the dendrogram of the SEA-net-generated symbols and the cosine distance matrix of natural language category-name word vectors (43), yielding a significantly greater than chance result (0.341) (Fig. 4c).
+Overall, these findings indicated a similar semantic structure obtained by SEA-net and natural language, suggesting a possible general mechanism through which meanings can be distilled into symbols.